Leaderboard

 2 points

-Some good entries from the UK contingent, unlike Eurovision (apparently…).
+18. Some good entries from the UK contingent, unlike Eurovision (apparently…).
 Not today, but yesterday I had to collect a print I bought from the artist’s studio in Woolwich, so I travelled by Underground & Elizabeth line with my trusty pooch and then took a walk alongside old Father Thames.
 Various photos of the old Royal Arsenal and environs, where armaments and munitions were made.
 The site had its origins in the 17th century and finally closed in 1994.
 Most of it was built in the 19th century.
 Anyway, plenty of cannons, etc and some Antony Gormley-esque sculptures.
 There’s also the Woolwich Ferry and the foot tunnel (opened in 1912) under the river for transport buffs.
 Some photos of the Tate & Lyle sugar mills at Silvertown, Thames flood barrier and offices at Canary Wharf.
 Plenty of modern, soulless high-rise residential developments too, which I ignored.
-Finally, the print of Circus Liquor in North Hollywood on 9mm birch ply covered in clear resin, by Gerry Buxton.2 points
+Finally, the print of Circus Liquor in North Hollywood on 9mm birch ply covered in clear resin, by Gerry Buxton.

 1 point